 The lower back connects to the core muscle group, glutes, hips and hamstrings.
 If any of those muscles are weak, it can affect your lower back health.
 Poses that directly strengthen the lower back are:

-- Cobra pose: Lie down on belly, place hands by shoulders and hug the arms into the side of your body.
+- Cobra pose: Lie on your stomach, place hands by shoulders and hug the arms into the side of your body.
 Slowly lift the chest forward and upwards, keeping the hips on the floor.
 You want your lower back to feel like it’s working.
+Sphinx pose and locust pose are more intense yoga stretches as and when you feel comfortable in Cobra pose,

 - Bridge pose: Lie on back, keeping shoulders on ground and hands by side of the body.
 Feet are on the floor close to bottom, knees bent.
 Lift hips upwards.
 This works the hamstrings and glutes which are very important to keep strong for the back.